stmunees/Lucene-Information-Retrieval-1/README.md

 This project uses Apache Lucene for the implementation of search engine.
 Lucene is an open source full-text search engine toolkit which is implemented in Java.
 This project uses Apache Lucene version 8.4.1 with OpenJDK 13.0.2 using JRE 8u241.

+*Cranfield 1400* collection consists of 1398 abstracts along with 225 queries and the relevance judgments of all query.

 ### Final Output of QRel

 <img src="Working/fig1.png" width="476">